-Visual merchandising involves utilising visual design to attract and retain customers.
+It involves utilizing visual design to attract and retain customers.
 Through it, businesses are able to increase sales and generate repeat business as well as create a stronger brand image among consumers.
-The field of visual merchandising offers a variety of practical applications and specialisations.
+This field offers a variety of practical applications and specializations.

 A visual merchandiser presents products and services in a way that highlights their features and benefits.
 As a member of the retail industry, a visual merchandiser is a professional.

 Engaging, motivating, and attracting customers is the purpose of visual merchandising.
 By interacting with customers in a planned manner, merchandisers help companies increase their productivity and sales.

 Creating retail strategies that maximise product aesthetics is one of the main functions of the visual merchandiser in any retail team.
 An organisation’s identity, look, and feel are shaped by them.
 The following are involved in this field:

 - Communicating choices to stakeholders about new layouts

 - Adapting lighting and implementing new display technology

 - Assisting designing with graphic